Work and Play in Gisborne – Tairawhiti

-Gisborne in on the east coast of the North Island.
+Gisborne is on the east coast of the North Island.
 The region is sheltered by high country to the west and has a temperate oceanic climate with warm summers and cool winters.
-Gisborne has some of the most consistent surf in NZ with several different bay and breaks to try, both close to town and further round the east coast.
-You can sample a stunning range of wines from the local vineyards, enjoy trails and treks on bicycle or on foot, and explore the meandering coast line steeped in history and culture.
+Gisborne has some of the most consistent surf in NZ with several different bays and breaks to try, both close to town and further round the east coast.
+You can sample a stunning range of wines from the local vineyards, enjoy trails and treks on a bike or on foot, and explore the meandering coastline steeped in history and culture.

 Seasonal work opportunities

 Winter – grape propagation, citrus pruning, citrus harvest

 Spring – grape propagation, squash weeding, machine planting and cultivation of summer crops eg. corn, squash, maize, peas

 Summer – corn harvest, squash harvest, machine harvest for summer crops eg. tomatoes and maize, apple thinning, grape harvest and wine vintage